apisec-inc/NotesApp/README.md

 - Register NotesApp - Using the OpenAPI Specification file/url from https://localhost:8080/v3/api-docs
 - Deploy Private Scanner - If you're running this App on localhost / non-public IP.
 - Run Category Unsecured Endpoints
-- Setup Default, UserA/UserB/UserC, & ROLE_USER/ROLE_PM/ROLE_ADMIN in the project using the values from above
+- Setup credentials in the project using the values from above
 - Run Category Excessive Data
 - Customize assertion and run Category Sensitive Data -
 ```